david-ria/pmscanv2/README.md

 2. Place your trained model files under `public/model/` so that `public/model/model.json` is accessible.
 3. Open the Auto Context settings in the application and toggle **Use ML model**.
 4. When enabled, sensor readings will be converted to tensors and passed to the model.
 If the model fails to load or predict, the heuristic logic is used instead.
+5. Enable **Override context** if you want the model's predicted activity to automatically replace your selected mission activity.

+When this option is active the app updates the mission activity field in real time using the prediction returned by the TensorFlow model.
+If the prediction changes, the current mission activity is updated accordingly.